MatthewPatey/Fixel/paper/sections/lrm.md

 Consider the expression: x and y.
 The operator first evaluates x; if x is false, the expression evaluate to false; otherwise, the expression is evaluated as y.

 ### Logical OR operator
-The logical OR operator is left associative and includes the keyword 'or'.
+The logical OR operator is left-associative and includes the keyword 'or'.
 This operator has a lower priority than the logical AND operator.

 	logical-OR-expression:
 		logical-AND-expression